pluralitybook/plurality/contents/english/06-00-from-⿻-to-reality.md

-[^LevWay]: Levitsky and Way,, Revolution and Dictatorship
+[^LevWay]: Levitsky and Way, Revolution and Dictatorship
 [^GraeberWengrow]: Graeber and Wengrow, The Dawn of Everything